 October 2022 – Mumino and his family lived in a rental house in Kampala but were forced to move from there, with the help of SUN, after their location was compromised.
 His wife was abducted twice by her family.
 The first time she bravely managed to escape from them on the way to the Friday Prayer.

 The second time Mumino had to get the police involved, who only wanted to help after payment.
 Once they received that, they freed his wife.
-She thankfully was physically unharmed after these two abductions, but was verbally threatened and is still receiving threats currently.
+She thankfully was physically unharmed after these two abductions but was verbally threatened and is still receiving threats currently.
 This is the cause for them still not being safe.
 They have moved but now stay inside all day.
-The eldest child who is 6 now and should attend school, cannot because it is not safe.
-They live within a fence with several other families but the gate does not lock so it is not very safe.
-The child can therefore not play outside with the other children.
+The eldest child, who is six now and should attend school, cannot because it is not safe.
+They live within a fence with several other families but the gate does not lock, so it is not very safe.
+The child can, therefore not play outside with the other children.
 Not a good situation for a child.

 Refugee status procedure started

 SUN was able to provide Mumino with a solicitor who is assisting him in the procedure to get refugee status.
 The process has been underway for several months now and Mumino tells us that it can take from 3 months to 2 years.
 But he also says this month could be important as the Somalian requests will be looked at by the Uganda government and he could possibly get his official refugee status.
 Once Mumino has an official status, he also should be able to get a work permit and actually work and provide for his family.